PCemOnMac/PCemV17macOS/README.md

 make

 This should result in the successfull compilation of the 'pcem' executable.
 Running it should produce the standard initial error message that no ROMs are present.

-On Big Sur:

-Follow steps 1-3 as above, to create an identical installation of wxmac on your Big Sur installation.
-Alternatively, if you have access to dual installs of macOS, you can copy the wxmac you installed under usr/local/Cellar in Mojave/Catalina and move it to the same location in your Big Sur installation.

-Copy across your Pcem executable from Mojave/Catalina and it should run fine, producing the same ROM error, which means you are in business!

-If a lack of webview functionality in wxmac causes problems for other packages, you can just move the folder temporarily, or delete it and re-install the standard package using Homebrew.